2021-22 Catalog (Archived Catalog)

 Students are required to abide by the rules and regulations governing vehicles on campus.
 There is sufficient space for all students to park on campus.

-Penalties for parking violations may be paid by mail or in person to the Business Office, Room 1H02.
+Penalties for parking violations may be paid to Sauk Valley Community College by mail or in person at the SVCC Business Office, Room 1H02.

 Sauk Valley Community College is committed to a philosophy that ensures the basic rights of students, such as freedom of speech, freedom of the press, the right to assemble, and the right of inquiry.
 In consideration of these rights, it is implicit that students should also accept those responsibilities that are inherent with attendance at a public community college.
 These include such basic responsibilities as: